 Utilizing the Michigan Model for Health curriculum, students in grades K-8 learn accurate and current information on the following units of study appropriate for each grade level: Social and Emotional Health; Safety and Violence Prevention; Healthy Eating & Physical Activity; Tobacco, Alcohol & Other Drug Use Prevention; and Personal Health & Wellness.

-Please see the Groves or Seaholm course catalog for Life Management courses which meet the BPS graduation requirements.
-The curriculum provides our future citizens with the knowledge and skills necessary for living effectively and responsibly in our complex world.
-Students will be able to assess the impact of wellness, their role as a consumer, the use of changing technologies and the importance of balancing work and family in their daily life.
-Courses allow students the opportunity to develop critical thinking, problem solving, and academic skills by participating in authentic experiences.
+Please see the Life Skills section of the Groves or Seaholm course catalog for more information about Today's Health, our class that meets the BPS graduation and Michigan Merit Curriculum requirements.
+The curriculum provides our students with the knowledge and skills necessary for living effectively and responsibly in our complex world.
+Students will be able to assess the impact of health & wellness, their role as a consumer, and the importance of balancing work and family in their daily life.
+The course allows students the opportunity to apply critical thinking, problem-solving, and academic skills by participating in activities that apply to real-life topics.